jsteenbeeke/www.tysanclan.com/charter.md

 A former Chancellor is however free to participate in elections, and can therefore be re-elected after being impeached.

 ## 3.2.
 Senator
-The Senate is the legislative branch of the Tysan Clan, as well as a moderator for both the Chancellor and for Truthsayers.
+The Senate is the legislative branch of the Disco Clan, as well as a moderator for both the Chancellor and for Truthsayers.
 A member of the Senate is called a senator.

 ### 3.2.1.
 Privileges and responsibilities
 A Senator has the following privileges and responsibilities: